sanelamesic1/magento-testautomation-framework/README.md

 Under the folder ```test-plan``` there is a file with detail test cases for smoke and regression suite.

 ## CI/CD Setup (GitHub Actions)
 This framework integrates GitHub Actions for automated test execution on push/pull requests.

+If needed, under the [path](https://github.com/sanelamesic1/magento-testautomation-framework/actions/workflows/playwright.yml) user can manually execute pipeline too.

 ### Workflow (.github/workflows/playwright.yml)